-The focus of hospice relies on the belief that each of us has the right to die pain-free and with dignity, and that our loved ones will receive the necessary support to allow us to do so.
+The focus of hospice relies on the belief that each of us have the right to die pain-free and with dignity, and that our loved ones will receive the necessary support to allow us to do so.

 * Hospice focuses on caring, not curing and, in most cases, care is provided in the patient’s home.